Mourad-Azouga/Timexi-AZUGSimpleShell/README.md

 ## Description

-This is a custom shell (hsh) project developed as part of the Holberton School curriculum.
+This is a custom shell (hsh) project developed as part of the ALX School curriculum.
 The goal of this project is to create a simple Unix shell that mimics the basic functionality of the `/bin/sh` shell.
 The project involves designing and implementing various shell features, system calls, and functions.

 ---